Samsung Galaxy S20 series hands-on: 5G across the board (sort of)

 Unlike last year with the S10e, there is no cheaper version of the S20.
 Instead, we've seen Samsung slash prices for the entire S10 family, and release "Lite" versions of its popular Galaxy S10 and Note 10.
 With the "affordable flagship" base amply covered, Samsung had the freedom to run in the opposite direction and build a phone that's essentially excess incarnate.

 While the other S20s feel as manageable in the hand as the models that came before, the Ultra is a full millimeter thicker than the S20+ and 34 grams heavier.
 That doesn't sound like a dramatic variance, I'll admit, but I promise you'll feel the difference when you pick the Ultra up.
 It is, for lack of a more elegant phrase, a chonker.
 Thankfully, Samsung is putting that extra girth to good use -- beyond the bigger, 6.9-inch Dynamic AMOLED screen and the huge camera hump on its back, there's also a 5,000mAh battery tucked away inside.
-The Ultra also packs a significantly different camera setup than the other two Galaxy S20s, including a 40MP front-facing camera (for some reason) and a more ambitious zoom system around back -- we'll get to that, though.
+The Ultra also packs a significantly different camera setup than the other two Galaxy S20s, including a 40-megapixel front-facing camera (for some reason) and a more ambitious zoom system around back -- we'll get to that, though.

 All of this excess comes at a cost, though: The base Ultra with 12GB of RAM and 128GB of storage will cost you $1,400, and there's an even higher-end model if you'd rather bump yourself up to 16GB of RAM and 512GB of storage.
 (Note: All versions of the Galaxy S20 have microSD card slots, so you won't need to fret much over running out of room.)